jdschleicher/AppTriggerHandlerPattern/README.md

 # TriggerHandlerPattern
 Abstracted Trigger Handler Pattern based on App, to use when there isn't a Trigger Framework to leverage.
 Once in the App trigger handler class we can get further detailed into abstracting by Record Type.

-This pattern is intended to allow as many different apps as possible to leverage it within a Salesforce org
+This pattern is intended to allow as many apps to leverage it as needed within their associated Salesforce org

 **The Flow**
   1. CaseTrigger context hit